 First order of business in Port Augusta was getting the tow hitch on the ute repaired, so we could pull something again.
 Richard then arranged rental of a larger trailer, one on which we could load the totaled trailer we’d left out busy.
 Then we headed for the local vet Nikki knew, to drop off “our baby.”
 Skippy is so adorable, the vet’s staff fell in love with him—and they immediately called to make arrangements for him at a nearby animal reserve.
-One thing that amused me was saying cans of milk on the shelf for various forms of local wildlife, including wombat milk and kangaroo milk.
+One thing that amused me was seeing cans of milk on the shelf for various forms of local wildlife, including wombat milk and kangaroo milk.
 Nice to know that they are equipped for emergencies like this.

 Then back across town, to pick up the rented trailer.
 Port Augusta is a very utilitarian town, the “Crossroads of Australia,” where highways and trans-continental train tracks all converge, connecting in some cases with the busy harbor.
 As a result, there are lots of unattractive warehouses and work buildings—and charming, handsome, Victorian-era hotels.
 The area is pale and dusty, but flanked by beautiful Spencer Gulf and the Flinders Ranges.